 - 4 Now you may be wondering, why didn’t I plan better?
 Well here are the answers:

-- 5 But this disappointing experience gave me the knowledge to understand how to hike Coyote Gulch properly:
+- 5 But this disappointing experience gave me the knowledge to understand how to hike Coyote Gulch properly (my second time):

 - 6 So let’s get these questions and answers about Coyote Gulch started:

-- 17 Bonus 11: More things to see near Coyote Gulch.
+- 18 Bonus 11: More things to see around Coyote Gulch.

 Here are the 10 most questions I’ll be covering about Coyote Gulch: